 At the turn of the century, Melissa Memorial Hospital was facing a shortage of space with the specialty clinics using patient rooms and patients having to wait in the halls.
 The emergency room also did not allow for any privacy that was required and expected by families.
 As medicine evolved and a public need emerged for additional services, a new hospital became the driving force of Administrator, Arlene Harms and CFO, Shelly Larson.
 A collaborative effort was formed between the MMH Board, Melissa Memorial Hospital Foundation, and the community in 2002.
 The MMH Board members involved throughout this process included Cherrie Brown, Gary Krumm, John Baldwin, Sharon Thompson, Steve Young, Ray Malleck, and Sheryl Farnsworth.
 The groundbreaking was the next phase in the Holyoke healthcare legacy on a very cold November 18, 2006.
 The project was completed on schedule and almost one million dollars under the eighteen million dollar budget.
 The grand opening ribbon was cut on March 7, 2008.

-In 2015, Melissa Memorial Hospital began it’s renovation and expansion project, which will include a specialty clinic and family practice addition, an onsite residence, an enclosed ambulance drop-off area and ambulance storage, another laboratory entrance and new office space, as well as an onsite Helicopter landing Pad, parking and drives for the critical access hospital.
-An in-house Pharmacy was also added off the clinic waiting room during the project.
+In 2015, Melissa Memorial Hospital began it’s renovation and expansion project, which will include a specialty clinic and family practice addition, an onsite residence, an enclosed ambulance drop-off area and ambulance storage, another laboratory entrance and new office space, as well as an onsite Helicopter landing pad, parking, and drives for the critical access hospital.
+An in-house Pharmacy was also added off of the clinic waiting room during the project.

 The groundbreaking ceremony took place on Oct.
 12, with a completion in the summer of 2016.